NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/data-preproc/data-qc-atac.rst

 * presence of signal in nuclesome-free regions (NFR) and mononucleosome fractions;

-* enrichment of signal in transcription start site (TSS) regions
+* enrichment of signal in transcription start site (TSS) regions.

 :raw-html:`<br />`